1. What is the difference between the offertory, building fund, and the capital campaign?

 Don’t worry.
 Give what you can, when you can, if your financial situation changes.

-10. How does our status as a Mission versus a parish affect construction of a permanent Church?
+5. How does our status as a Mission versus a parish affect construction of a permanent Church?
 When will we become a parish?

 Our status as a Mission does not affect our project.
 We will become a parish when the Mission exhibits enough support (membership and financial) to warrant the appointment of a full-time priest by the Bishop.
-The Diocese purchased the land at a cost of $1.5M, which demonstrates that the Diocese is fully committed to our project.

-15. What is being done to expand the number of registered SKD families?
+6. What is being done to expand the number of registered SKD families?

 A significant number of families living within SKD boundaries attend Holy Trinity Church, All Saints, and St. John the Evangelist in Warrenton.
 We plan to continue outreaching to area families who are zoned to attend St. Katharine Drexel Mission.

-17. How much more money is needed?
+7. How much more money is needed to add the Offices?

-18. How can I get involved?
+8. How can I get involved?

 We would love for you to be an active part of our growing church community!
 To get involved, please contact Tim Freeman, Chairman of the Building Committee at tbfreeman@aol.com.
 To get involved with our various church ministries, please see our Ministries and Organizations page.

-20. Will there be a school, community hall, a larger Church?
+9. Will there be a school, community hall, a larger Church?

-22. How can I get more information and what if I have more questions?
+10. How can I get more information and what if I have more questions?

 The website is frequently updated to provide the latest status.
 For additional information, please contact Tim Freeman, Building Committee Chairman at tbfreeman@aol.com.